filmil/tim011-tools/README.md

 ```
 Tile data can be created using TimTile.

-Examples of usage can be found in timexam.c.
+Examples of usage can be found in timexam.c, while sprites.h has sprite definitions from sprites.png.
 You can compile it by using CP/M emulator and Small C compiler:
 ```
 ./cpm cc timexam
 ./cpm zsm timexam